 You can do this yourself or with the help of third parties, which we will cover at the end of this post.

-So, you’ve got a startup that needs to demonstrate compliance with the Payment Card Industry Data Security Standard (PCI DSS).
+So, you’re a small business owner with a startup that needs to demonstrate compliance with the Payment Card Industry Data Security Standard (PCI DSS).

-That means your business plans on operating on cardholder data and you have a responsibility to protect that sensitive credit card information.
+Regardless of your business type, if your organization needs to become PCI compliant, that means you plan on operating on cardholder data and you have a responsibility to protect that sensitive credit card information.

 What’s PCI compliance going to cost your business?

-These days, it seems that - with each passing year - companies are having to navigate increasingly complex data security regulations.
-From following PCI DSS rules to maintaining HIPAA, GDPR and CCPA compliance, the complicated web of global regulatory frameworks just keeps getting more and more tangled.
+These days, it seems that companies are having to navigate increasingly complex data compliance regulations.
+From following PCI DSS rules to maintaining HIPAA, GDPR, and CCPA compliance, the complicated web of global regulatory frameworks for data protection just keeps getting more and more tangled.